szczukabendeguz/szczukabendeguz/README.md

 ### Independent Development Projects (2021 – 2023)
 - 💻 Proficient in C# and experienced in Java, Python, C, and C++.
 - 🛠️ Technologies: ASP.NET Core, CSS, HTML, JS, SQL, Entity Framework, REST API, Swagger, Git.
+-  🚗 In the [Automated Car Simulation Project](https://github.com/SzFMV2024-Tavasz/AutomatedCar-A), I worked with multiple teams using agile methodology to develop a program simulating real driving and ADAS.

 ### Managing a Theater Group (2022 – 2023)
 - 🎭 Led the Nullpont Theater Workshop team in producing a successful production.